lpacher/lae/fpga/practicum/12_uart/README.md

 the on-chip temperature and to send temperature values to the local computer through the FTDI UART/USB bridge.

-In order to make a **real-time histogram** of the incoming XADC data a simple **PyROOT data-acquisition system (DAQ)** that uses the **Serial** Python library in place of PuTTY.
+In order to make a **real-time histogram** of the incoming XADC data a simple **PyROOT data-acquisition system (DAQ)** that uses the **Serial** Python library in place of PuTTY has been already prepared for you.

-For Linux users:
+In case not aready installed Linux users can easily install `pyserial` through `pip` as follows:

 ```
-% sudo apt-get install python-pip

-% sudo yum install python-pip
 % python -m pip install pyserial
 ```

 <br />

-A fully-working pre-compiled Python 2.7 installation including this extra Python library has been already prepared for Windows users and it is available at the following link:
+A fully-working pre-compiled Python 2.7.18 installation including this extra Python library has been already prepared for Windows users and it is available at the following link:

 _<http://personalpages.to.infn.it/~pacher/teaching/FPGA/software/windows/Python.zip>_